martinsluters/php-compatibility-check-tool/README.md

 3. `composer install`

-4. Place your testable code in the `src` directory
+4a.
+Place testable code in the `src` directory

+4b.
+Specify paths of testable code interactively in the next step

 5. `sh test.sh` and follow the instructions

 6. Find reports in the `reports` directory

+7. Don't forget to delete the tool if set up on a production environment

 ## Requirements
 [Composer](https://getcomposer.org/) installed globally